apache/drill/contrib/storage-http/OAuth.md

 ## Optional Parameters
 There are a few optional parameters in the OAuth config which you may need to set in order for Drill to successfully.
 These parameters are completely optional.

 * `tokenType`:  Some OAuth enabled APIs provide a `Bearer` token.
 If that is the case, this should be set to `Bearer`.
+* `authorizationParams`:  A key value parameters which are sent during the authentication process.